tinychameleon/clusterid/README.md

     $ gem install clusterid

 ## Usage

 TODO: Write usage instructions here

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake test` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/clusterid.

-## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+### Development
+To get started development on this gem run the `bin/setup` command.
+This will install dependencies and run the tests and linting tasks to ensure everything is working.

+For an interactive console with the gem loaded run `bin/console`.

+### Testing
+Use the `bundle exec rake test` command to run unit tests.
+To install the gem onto your local machine for general integration testing use `bundle exec rake install`.

+To test the gem against each supported version of Ruby use `bin/test_versions`.
+This will create a Docker image for each version and run the tests and linting steps.

+### Releasing
+Do the following to release a new version of this gem:

+- Update the version number in [lib/clusterid/version.rb](./lib/clusterid/version.rb)
+- Ensure necessary documentation changes are complete
+- Ensure changes are in the [CHANGELOG.md](./CHANGELOG.md)
+- Create the new release using `bundle exec rake release`

+After this is done the following side-effects should be visible:

+- A new git tag for the version number should exist
+- Commits for the new version should be pushed to GitHub
+- The new gem should be available on [rubygems.org](https://rubygems.org).

+Finally, update the documentation hosted on GitHub Pages:

+- Check-out the `gh-pages` branch
+- Merge `main` into the `gh-pages` branch
+- Generate the documentation with `bundle exec rake yard`
+- Commit the documentation on the `gh-pages` branch
+- Push the new documentation so GitHub Pages can deploy it